-From its Aegean Coast and famed Greek isles, to Sparta and Athens and the ruins at Mycenae, Greece is stunning for its laidback life, and sun, sand and history.
+From its Aegean Coast and famed Greek isles, to Sparta, Athens and the ruins at Mycenae, Greece is stunning for laidback lifestyle, and its sun, sand and history.

 Story and Photos by Dario De Santis

 I stare at the silhouette of the city that the sunset makes pop on the fire-red sky.
 Some clouds come between me and the rays, refracting them in many golden beams that illuminate the buildings in ethereal light.
 The white stones of the old city become flushed with gold and shine on the walls of the Swabian Castle, the austere Basilica of St. Nicholas, and the tall belfry of San Sabino’s Cathedral, which seen from here, looks like the minaret of a mosque.
 With its maze of interwoven winding alleys, Barivecchia, Italy, could easily be mistaken for the medina of an Arabic city.

 While the sun remains relentless in its descent, I follow the profile of the city moving away, until it merges with the horizon and becomes a distant shadow.
 Silently I say my umpteenth goodbye to my hometown on the southeastern coast of Italy, to my family and my friends, with the mind lost in the places and moments of my childhood.
 After all, I am an emigrant, albeit an atypical one, since I am not leaving because of poverty or promises of a better life; instead am driven by an uncurbed thirst for experience and adventure.

 Now we are in open sea, and the journey has just started: it will take at least 16 hours for the ferry from Bari to reach Patra, Greece.
 It is early August, and I’m going there to meet Angeliki, my girlfriend, and spend the holidays with her family, before getting back to Istanbul, the city where we live.